HONG KONG - ASEAN TRADE RELATIONS

 Hong Kong actively supports and promotes a free, open and stable multilateral trading system.
 The World Trade Organization (WTO), established in 1995, succeeded the General Agreement on Tariffs and Trade (GATT).
 Hong Kong is a founding member of the WTO and has been participating actively in its activities.
 Hong Kong has continued its separate membership after return to China in 1997 using the name "Hong Kong, China".

 The economy of Hong Kong is externally oriented and highly dependent on trade with the rest of the world.
-In 2016, Hong Kong's economy grew only modestly by 2.0% from 2015.
-The value of total merchandise trade amounted to HK$7,596.6 billion (305% of Gross Domestic Product (GDP)) in 2016 with imports and exports at HK$4,008.4 billion (161% of GDP) and HK$3,588.2 billion (144% of GDP) respectively.
-In 2016, Hong Kong was the world's 7th largest trading economy in goods – the 6th largest exporter and the 7th largest importer.
+In 2017, Hong Kong's economy grew by 3.8% in real terms of Gross Domestic Product (GDP) from 2016.
+The value of total merchandise trade amounted to HK$8,232.9 billion (309% of GDP) in 2017 with imports and exports at HK$4,357.0 billion (164% of GDP) and HK$3,875.9 billion (146% of GDP) respectively.
+In 2017, Hong Kong was the world's 7th largest trading economy in goods – the 7th largest exporter and the 7th largest importer.

 ASEAN* AND HONG KONG ARE IMPORTANT TRADING PARTNERS

-- Total merchandise trade between Hong Kong and ASEAN amounted to HK$833.3 billion, representing 11.0% of Hong Kong's global merchandise trade in 2016 and registering an annual average growth rate of 3.4% per annum between 2012 and 2016.
+- Total merchandise trade between Hong Kong and ASEAN amounted to HK$936.8 billion, representing 11.4% of Hong Kong's global merchandise trade in 2017 and registering an annual average growth rate of 5.7% per annum between 2013 and 2017.

-- Singapore, Thailand and Viet Nam were Hong Kong's top three trading partners among all ASEAN Member States in 2016.
-They represented 38.8%, 15.7% and 15.2% of Hong Kong's total merchandise trade with ASEAN respectively.
+- Singapore, Thailand and Malaysia were Hong Kong's top three trading partners among all ASEAN Member States in 2017.
+They represented 37.3%, 15.3% and 15.3% of Hong Kong's total merchandise trade with ASEAN respectively.

-- Hong Kong and ASEAN jointly announced the conclusion of the negotiations on a Free Trade Agreement (FTA) and a related Investment Agreement on 9 September 2017, and aim to sign the agreements in November this year.
+- In late 2017, Hong Kong and ASEAN forged a Free Trade Agreement (FTA) and an Investment Agreement.
+The Agreements will enter into force after Hong Kong and the ASEAN Member States complete the necessary procedures.
 The FTA will enhance trade and investment flows between the two places, generate new opportunities for businesses and boost the economic growth in the longer term.

 - Hong Kong and Malaysia signed a Joint Declaration on Strengthening Economic Co-operation on 1 December 2009.
 The Joint Declaration aims at encouraging and promoting bilateral economic co-operation in a number of areas.
 Please click here for more information.